ivasiljevic/zoom-out-release/README.md

 to rich feature representations extracted from a sequence of nested regions of increasing extent.
 These regions are obtained by "zooming out" from the pixel all the way to scene-level resolution.
 Then, these features are fed into a classifier that outputs a posterior distribution over every pixel in the image.

-For details, please consult the CVPR paper: http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Mostajabi_Feedforward_Semantic_Segmentation_2015_CVPR_paper.pdf
+For details, please consult and cite the CVPR paper: http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Mostajabi_Feedforward_Semantic_Segmentation_2015_CVPR_paper.pdf

+@inproceedings{mostajabi2015feedforward,
+  title={Feedforward semantic segmentation with zoom-out features}, author={Mostajabi, Mohammadreza and Yadollahpour, Payman and Shakhnarovich, Gregory}, booktitle={CVPR}, year={2015}
+}

 ![zoomout.png](https://bitbucket.org/repo/n8qkM7/images/3302094990-zoomout.png)